HawkeyeZAR/ComplexPasswordGenerator/README.md

 ----------

-Future version will have an options where you can choose how many of each character type you want to use.
+Future version will have an option where you can choose the number of characters you want to use for each type.
 Currently this has to be set inside the code.

-current values: 5 uppercase, 5 lower case, 3 digits and 3 special chars
+Current values: 5 uppercase, 5 lower case, 3 digits and 3 special chars